ah-/kernel-asahi/redhat/docs/repository-layout.rst

 The ``fedora`` directory contains settings that have been reviewed by Fedora kernel maintainers for the Fedora Rawhide kernel.

-Since Fedora tends to turn on more things than ARK, it's common for a rebase to expose new configuration options that only apply to Fedora.
+Since Fedora tends to turn on more things than RHEL, it's common for a rebase to expose new configuration options that only apply to Fedora.
 For this reason, Fedora has a ``pending-fedora`` directory as well.
 ``pending-fedora`` contains settings that are not exposed by the ``common`` configuration set and only apply to Fedora.
-It is, like ``pending-ark``, populated automatically during a rebase.
+It is, like ``pending-rhel``, populated automatically during a rebase.
 A Fedora kernel maintain can review the settings at their leisure and move them over to ``fedora`` as they do so.